Is Serving Tea and Coffee Good for Your Child’s Health?

 3. Ginger Tea

 Ginger tea can help treat gastric ulcers, digestion problems, nausea, and cold and cough in children.
-You can give this tea to your child.

 How to Make